kvarak/dnd/docs/_Classes/warlock.md

     <tr><td><hr></td></tr>
     <tr><td markdown="1" class="monster">

     ***Bitter Spite***.
-Whenever a hostile creature within 30 feet of the shard is reduced to 0 hit points, it can use a ***reaction*** to lance out with a fragment of its being, dealing 1d8 radiant damage to a target of its choosing within 30 feet.
+Whenever a hostile creature within 30 ft of the shard is reduced to 0 hit points, it can use a ***reaction*** to lance out with a fragment of its being, dealing 1d8 radiant damage to a target of its choosing within 30 ft.

     ***Magic Resistance***.
 The luminous shard has advantage on saving throws against spells and other magical effects.

     ***Nameless Love***.
-Whenever an ally within 30 feet of the shard would be reduced to 0 hit points, the shard can use a ***reaction*** to sacrifice itself, restoring that ally to 1 hit point and destroying the shard.
+Whenever an ally within 30 ft of the shard would be reduced to 0 hit points, the shard can use a ***reaction*** to sacrifice itself, restoring that ally to 1 hit point and destroying the shard.

     ***Starshine***.
-The shard can choose to generate an aura of bright light in a 20-foot radius around it and dim light in another 20-foot radius beyond that.
+The shard can choose to generate an aura of bright light in a 20 ft radius around it and dim light in another 20 ft radius beyond that.
 It can toggle this aura as a bonus action.
 Also, it can cast the *light* cantrip.
 These light sources count as natural sunlight.

     </td></tr>
     <tr><td><hr></td></tr>